 If you are lucky to paddle Deep Creek in June and July, you will be treated to the hundreds of Scarlet Rose Mallows in full bloom on the north side and middle of the bridge at the launch.
 It is stunning!

-Entering the canopy over Deep Creek, I am greeted with floating Duckweed, but nothing overwhelming.
+Entering the canopy over the creek, I am greeted with floating Duckweed, but nothing overwhelming.
 The canopy of Ash, Tupelo, Gums, and Cypress provide shade and cool the warm air.
 There are numerous trees down but today none of them blocked the paddle route although several times I was startled when the kayak would pass over a submerged trunk or branch and it scraped along the hull.
 It is wise to be conscious of these submerged branches as they could lead to a tip-over!

 The first 2 miles of the paddle was silent, as I paddled through this floodplain swamp known as Deep Creek Conservation Area.
 As mentioned above, the dominant trees were Ash, Tupelos, and Gums, along with Bald Cypress.
 Small shrubs included Wax Myrtle, Willow, Swamp Dogwood, and Saw Palmetto.